Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to research, with just a simple blood test, it can help detect the risk of leukemia, potentially replacing the invasive procedure of taking bone marrow samples in current diagnosis.

 The research was carried out by Professor Liran Shlush's team, which included experts in haematology, evolutionary biology and data science.
-The team is delving into the biology of the blood to understand why some people are at increased risk of disease as they age.
+The team is delving into the biology of the blood to understand why some people are at increased risk of developing disease as they age.

 The study focused on myelodysplastic syndrome (MDS), an age-related disease in which blood stem cells fail to develop into normal blood cells.
 Early and accurate diagnosis of MDS is important, as the syndrome can lead to severe anemia and progress to acute myeloid leukemia, one of the most common blood cancers in adults.

-However, Shlush’s team discovered that some rare blood stem cells that leave the bone marrow and enter the peripheral blood carry diagnostic information about MDS.
+However, Shlush’s team discovered that a few rare blood stem cells that leave the bone marrow and enter the peripheral blood carry diagnostic information about MDS.
 Using advanced single-cell sequencing technology, the team demonstrated that a simple blood test can detect early signs of the syndrome and assess the risk of developing leukemia.

 Currently, these findings are being tested on a large scale in clinical trials at medical centers in Japan, Taiwan (China), Canada and the US./.